Flow-Launcher/docs/py-develop-plugins.md

 When a user activates our plugin we can retrieve their query by providing a `query` method.
 Flow Launcher provides the argument `query` with the users text.

-To send a response back we need to return a list of dictonaries like as shown below.
+To send a response back we need to return a list of dictonaries as shown below.
 The `JsonRPCAction` dict allows you to provide a method that will be called by Flow Launcher with the parameters you provided.
 This method *must* be part of your plugin class.

 ```python
     def query(self, query):